-FanType SensibleRecoveryEf- TotalRecoveryEffi- AttachedToHVACDistribu-
+FanType SensibleRecoveryEf- ficiency TotalRecoveryEffi- ciency AttachedToHVACDistributionSystem

-ficiency ciency tionSystem

 energy recovery ventilator required required

 heat recovery ventilator required

 exhaust only

 supply only

 balanced

-central fan integrated supply required
+central fan integrated supply (CFIS) required

-(CFIS)

 Note that AdjustedSensibleRecoveryEfficiency and AdjustedTotalRecoveryEfficiency can be provided instead.

 In many situations, the rated flow rate should be the value derived from actual testing of the system.
 For a CFIS system, the rated flow rate should equal the amount of outdoor air provided to the distribution system.